User Page

 | Indicates the user’s email address. | |

 | Active | Indicates whether the user is active.
-An active user has received an invite to access Docwize and is a billable user. |
+An active user has access to Docwize and is considered a billable user where applicable. |

-| Verified | Indicates whether a user is verified.
-A verified user is one that has completed the verification steps to access the database. |
+| Verified | Indicates whether the user has completed the verification process required to access the database. |

-| Last Activity | Indicates when last the user was active on the database. |
+| Last Activity | Indicates when the user was last active in the database. |

 | Groups | Indicates to which group(s) the user belongs. |